top of page

 These moonbase homes enable humans to self-isolate from all manner of futuristic harms: fatal urban smog, radioactive dust, and global pandemics.
 The homes exist as closed life-support systems able to recycle and purify both air and water.
 They can also act as greenhouses for the cultivation of fruits and vegetables.
 As for the sheep, since the humans are permanently self-isolated indoors, wild species of sheep — like the rare Bighorn — can reclaim landscape it had previously lost to over-hunting and over-development.

-For more information about the history and future of these sheeplands, as well as future super-green urban settings around the globe, you can view an article in Wales Arts Review or investigate the case studies at the Ecotopia 2121 project website.
-Also, in 2022, the European TV channels arte and NDR broadcast a two-hour movie about the history and future of sheep, which includes a narrative from the coordinator of the Ecotopia 2121 project.
+For more information about the history and future of global 'Sheeplands', you might take a look this 2022 'sheep movie' called "Planet Sheep" broadcast on European TV channels arte and NDR, which includes a narrative from the coordinator of the Ecotopia 2121 project.
 You can check out a preview here.

 Still from "Planet Sheep" movie